NiklasJonsson/gfx/notes.md

 5. Bind the shadow coords
 6. Draw all entities

-### Solution

-It now works like:

-1. `light::shadow_pass()`

-    1. Build a buffer of view projection matrices for shadow lights.
-    2. Write the buffer to the gpu with a blocking call
-    3. Encode depth-only render passes, one for each of the shadow lights, for all entities.
-    4. Each of the shadow lights get a `ShadowMap` associated with it that holds a handle to a sub-buffer of (1).
-       This is the view projection matric for a specific light.
-It also holds a `ShadowType` enum, so that the main rendering pass can pass that info on to the fragment shader for texture lookups.

-2. `light::write_lighting_data`

-    This function writes the `LightingData` uniform that needs to be written before the main lit render pass.

-3. Main render pass
-  This uses the LightingData and the ShadowData to run the PBR shaders.

 ### Debugging the lights not showing up

 The scene is dark because no light hits the objects, it seems like.
 Why is light not hitting the objects?